Menu Close

 • by Sonya Sandham

-Public Relations Inquiry, Ahead of Print.
+Public Relations Inquiry, Volume 14, Issue 1, Page 69-87, January 2025.
 Storytelling can be considered good professional practice for organizational communication as it resonates with stakeholder audiences and contributes to the process of sensemaking.
 This paper challenges two key assumptions that underpin storytelling in an organizational context.
 The first assumption is that clarity is the goal of storytelling and therefore linear modes of organizational storytelling should be used to reduce complexity to achieve clarity of understanding of organizational messages.
-The second assumption is that organizational storytelling consists only of the stories an organization tells about itself, and multiple understandings or ‘mixed messages’ are ‘noise’.
-This […]
+The second assumption is that organizational storytelling consists only of the stories an organization tells about itself, and multiple understandings or […]

 • by Temple Uwalaka

-Public Relations Inquiry, Ahead of Print.
+Public Relations Inquiry, Volume 14, Issue 1, Page 89-115, January 2025.
 This study examines how ‘Data Boys’ covertly used social media platforms to promote, rehabilitate and sustain the image of political leaders in Nigeria.
 Data for this study are from an online qualitative survey of 25 social media influencers in Nigeria.
 Three broad themes (hyping a politician, remuneration and results) emerged from the data.
 Results reveal that Data Boys promote their political leaders by equivocation of identities, exaggerating the performance of their principals, falsifying corruption allegations against their principals’ competitor and concealing the transgressions of their principals.
-The paper conceptualises the rise of Data Boys […]
+The paper conceptualises […]

 • by Kristin Demetrious